 Image processing and Neural Engine

 I started this examination by stating I believe Apple will make the A13 about 25 percent larger than the A12, while also using a manufacturing process that lets it cram more transistors into a smaller area.
 The result would be a chip of around 10 billion transistors—an increase of more than 40 percent over the A12.
-So if the CPU and GPU will achieve only modest and predictable improvements from design tweaks and clock speed improvements, where will Apple spend all that extra transistor budget?
+So if the CPU and GPU will achieve only modest and predictable improvements from minor design tweaks and clock speed improvements, where will Apple spend all that extra transistor budget?

 I think that the company is going to continue to drive very heavily in the direction of on-device machine learning and image processing.